sriharinanniyur/pysemrep/README.md

 # pysemrep
 A repository for Python prototypes of key methodologies used by the SemRep semantic prediction extraction tool.
-SemRep was originally developed by Dr. Halil Kilicoglu for NIH.
+SemRep was originally developed at the NLM.
 A Java version is currently under development at https://github.com/kilicogluh/semrepj.